fritzgt/node-db3-challenge/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

-- Display the ProductName and CategoryName for all products in the database.
+[x] Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.

+SELECT ProductName, CategoryName FROM products
+JOIN categories
+ON products.CategoryID = categories.CategoryID

-- Display the OrderID and ShipperName for all orders placed before January 9, 1997.
+[x] Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+SELECT OrderID, ShipperName FROM orders as o
+JOIN shippers as s
+ON o.ShipperID = s.ShipperID
+WHERE OrderDate < '1997-01-09

-- Display all ProductNames and Quantities placed on order 10251.
+[x] Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+SELECT ProductName, Quantity FROM orderdetails as o JOIN products as p
+ON o.productid = p.productid
+WHERE Orderid = 10251
+ORDER BY ProductName

-- Display the OrderID, CustomerName and the employee's LastName for every order.
+[x] Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+SELECT OrderID, CustomerName, LastName as Employee_LastName FROM orders as o JOIN customers as c
+ON o.customerid = c.customerid
+JOIN employees as e
+ON e.employeeid = o.employeeid

 ### Database Methods